bepuca/azureml-scaffolding/README.md

 same philosophy for solving common situations in the form of extensions for this template.
 These extensions can be found in the Azure MLOps Scaffolding Extensions repository.

+An important note to make is that on this base template, we make no assumptions on when and how you should register or deploy a model.
+These are usually heavily influenced by the use case so there does not exist a one size fits all.
+Despite that, we do provide extensions for some common scenarios.

 ## Project Structre

 ```